allegrastrippoli/atcs/README.md

 ## Results

 The experiments demonstrated promising results in terms of prediction accuracy and user satisfaction.
 The average accuracy score for predicting movie ratings was approximately 85%, with certain users achieving high accuracy rates.

-In group recommendations, the method presented in this paper, which minimizes disagreement among users, showed comparable results to other methods such as average and least misery.
+In group recommendations, the results are comparable to other methods such as average and least misery.
 Indeed, although the algorithm performs well, it does not completely solve the fairness problem.

 In sequential recommendation, the most disadvantaged user improved his satisfaction from 39% to 94%.

 ## Run